Areas Agency on Aging senior assistance programs Wisconsin.

 Family Caregiver Support is offered for people who are taking care of an elderly family member.
-Agency on aging runs the National Family Caregiver Support Program, and it provides people with support, information and resources to help caregivers better care for themselves and their loved ones.
+Agency on aging runs the National Family Caregiver Support Program.
+The centers provides people over the age of 60 with support, information and resources to help caregivers better care for themselves and their loved ones.

-Elderly Benefit Specialist Program and Free Legal Services can help senior citizens understand the assistance programs that are available to them.
+Elderly Benefit Specialist Program and Free Legal Services can help senior citizens over the age of 60 or 65 understand the free government assistance programs that are available to them, including money from social security.
 Many times people who need help are unaware what programs exist, or they don’t know how to apply for them.
 Many of these programs are also complex and difficult to understand.
 The rules and regulations that govern them, eligibility guidelines, and application processes are not standard and are complicated.

-The state of Wisconsin's Elderly Benefit Specialist Program operates across the state and is offered at agency on aging offices.
-Case managers provide counseling, advocacy, and assistance in the area of consumer law, public benefits, health insurance, public aid, and more to people who are 60 or older.
+- The state of Wisconsin's Elderly Benefit Specialist Program operates across the state and is offered at agency on aging offices.
+Case managers provide counseling, advocacy, and assistance in the area of consumer law, public benefits, health insurance, public aid or government grants, and more to people who are 60 or older.